 At Suffolk, you’re more than just a student.
 You’re part of a professional community.

 You have access to an expansive network of healthcare leaders, and we help you build lasting connections with people who matter.

 Join a professional organization and meet people who are making a difference in your field.

 Suffolk has student chapters for the American College of Healthcare Executives (ACHE) of Massachusetts and the Institute for Healthcare Improvement (IHI).

-The ACHE has more than 30,000 members worldwide, ranging from experienced healthcare executives to students who are new to the field.
+The ACHE has more than 40,000 members worldwide, ranging from experienced healthcare executives to students who are new to the field.
+ACHE's established network of more than 80 chapters provides access to networking, education and career development at the local level.
 As an ACHE member, you’ll be automatically enrolled in the Massachusetts chapter, which has over 700 members.

 You’ll have access to scholarships, fellowships, internships, career-development resources, and industry events, including the Congress on Healthcare Leadership in Chicago.
 The ACHE Early Careerist Network also provides social, networking, educational, and mentoring opportunities geared specifically toward students and junior healthcare executives.
 Join online.

 The IHI is a small organization with a big mission: to improve the quality of healthcare.
 Our student members have attended major conferences, including the IHI Annual National Forum on Quality Improvement in Health Care.
 The chapter has also organized guest talks from distinguished leaders, including former Senior Vice President and Chief Strategy Officer of Blue Cross Blue Shield of Massachusetts and IHI board member Vinod Sahney.